mobxjs/mobx-state-tree/README.md

 })
 ```

-However, sometimes it is more useful to precisely know what has changed rather than just receiving a complete new snapshot.
+However, sometimes it is more useful to precisely know what has changed, rather than just receiving a complete new snapshot.
 For that, MST supports json-patches out of the box

 ```javascript